Rheumatoid arthritis (RA) is a chronic inflammatory condition that primarily affects your joints. The most common form is seropositive RA.

-- swelling and pain in the joints, especially those of the hands and feet
+- swelling and pain in several joints, especially those of the hands and feet

 - stiffness in the morning lasting around 45 minutes

 - deterioration of the cartilage and bone (determined by X-rays)

 - development of firm lumps under the skin near to the joints (rheumatoid nodules)

 There are some other symptoms of RA that are shared with unrelated conditions.
 These include:

 - frequent infections

 - dry eyes and mouth

 Your blood will be tested to see if anti-CCPs or rheumatoid factors are present.
 If the test comes back positive, there’s a 70 to 80 percent chance you’ll receive an RA diagnosis.